"You will know the truth, and the truth will make you free."

 The Seeker's primary practice is inquiry—but not inquiry aimed at answers.
 His questioning is a way of being present to reality as it is.

 True inquiry has no goal.
 He doesn't seek to confirm beliefs or arrive at predetermined conclusions.
 He asks and waits.
 He looks and sees.
-He questions and stays available to whatever emerges.
+He questions and stays open to whatever emerges.

 This is seeking without seeking.
 Truth cannot be grasped—only contacted.
 It cannot be captured—only received.
 His job is to become available to truth.